PART 1—Bi or Gay?

 My story, surprisingly enough, begins with a girl.
 As a Mormon missionary, there was a girl I emailed almost every week.
 She wasn’t really ‘waiting for me,’ and we hadn’t really ‘dated’ before my mission, but it was all around pretty clear that when I got home, we would be dating.

-Well, the day finally came, I returned home, and we immediately tried to, maybe, kind of, a little bit, date, sort of—and utterly imploded within three weeks.
-We didn’t speak for a while after that, but one year later, she was on a mission of her own, and I was writing her week after week.
+Well, the day finally came, I returned home, and we immediately tried to, maybe, kind of, a little bit, date, sort of—and it utterly imploded within three weeks.
+We didn’t speak for a while after that, but one year later, she was on a mission of her own, and I was writing her week after week all over again.

 Eventually, the question of what would happen when she returned was broached.
 We had been down this road and failed.